 We work on a “first come, first serve basis.”
 The earlier you plan and schedule your project with us, the better chance you’ll have of obtaining your preferred timeline.

-Generally we try to operate in teams of four (one Foreman, two Journeymen, and one Apprentice).
+Generally we try to operate in teams of four (one Crew Leader, two Painters, and one Apprentice).
 Depending on your preferences and your desired date of completion, we can operate in larger or smaller teams as needed.

 Each project is scheduled to be completed from start to finish with no interruptions.
 In our detailed quote, we provide tentative start dates, as well as an approximate length or duration of time the project is expected to take.